Home » Our School » Exam results and performance data » Exam Information

 Email: [email protected]

-The qualifications you are entered for will be examined in a number of ways, and the relevant JCQ information for candidates posters are all included at the back of this booklet.
+The qualifications you are entered for will be examined in a number of ways, and the relevant JCQ information for candidates posters are all linked at the end or this page and from the exam information page.
+These are the posters you are used to seeing displayed around school during mock exams and the production of NEA work.

 Candidates will be informed of when any coursework, controlled assessment or non-exam assessments (NEAs) will be taking place by their teacher and when the deadlines are for these to be completed.